-Scott Meech began teaching full-time in 1995.
+As of May, 2022 Scott Meech is a K-12 Development Executive at Apple, but his career began from teaching full-time in 1995.
 While Scott began his teaching career in Social Studies, he quickly realized his greatest educational interest was in the transformative nature of technology.
 Scott was an early adopter and was regularly the test pilot for any and all new tech initiatives.
 Scott’s teaching quickly transformed from a traditional teacher-centered paradigm into a constructivist student-centered approach.
 Meech earned his masters in education in curriculum and technology in 2005 and an educational leadership certificate through Johns Hopkins University in conjunction with the International Society of Technology and Education.
-Continue reading

 New teachers… Seasoned Veterans… Educators talk a lot about the importance of knowing what you want to do with the technology before implementing it.
 I have said it!..
 Decide what you want students to do and then find the technology to do the job well.
 Technology is a tool and we need to use the right tool for the right job… Right?
 Does this philosophy hold us back at all though?

 As a result of the work that I have been doing through the IEAR.org community and as a District Technology Faciliator, I continue to think that this philosophy holds education back in many ways.
 While I remain convinced that we need to define what we want our students to do, we also need to continue to appreciate that we understand how to use technology better when we just use it as well!